Find Grad Schools

 106 Yearly Graduations

-Texas A&M University - College Station comes in at #17 on our list of the most popular colleges offering master's degrees in ME.
+The 17th most popular school in the country for me majors who are seeking their master's degree is Texas A&M University - College Station.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-During the 2020-2021 academic year, 106 people received their master's degree in ME from Texas A&M College Station.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 16% were women.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 106 people received their master's degree in me from Texas A&M College Station.
+About 9% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #18